brianseidl/Rubiks-Cube/README.rst

 **Manual**

-- *Note*, when entering the color, you can either enter the full name of the color of just the first letter of the color.
-Valid colors are red, orange, yellow, green, blue, and white
+- Note, when entering the color, you can either enter the full name of the color of just the first letter of the color.
+Valid colors are red, orange, yellow, green, blue, and white.

 ::